OiivaeCommunity/ovicommunity/CODE_OF_CONDUCT.md

 ## 7. Reporting Guidelines

-If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community organizer as soon as possible. #support http://discord.gg/Erg3fCV7zh.
+If you are subject to or witness unacceptable behavior, or have any other concerns, please notify a community staff member as soon as possible. #support http://discord.gg/Erg3fCV7zh.

 [Reporting guidelines](https://docs.oiivae.com/en/latest/guidelines.html)